iVanology/self_learn_python/README.md

-# Assignments for Basic of Programming
+# Basic of Programming Assignments

 ## Table of Contents